Systems of one-dimensional random walks in a common random environment

 That is, averaged probabilities of slowdowns decay on an exponential scale like $e^{-C n^{1/3}}$.
 If $P( \w_0 \leq \frac{1}{2} + \e) > 0$ for all $\e>0$ but $P(\w_0 = \frac{1}{2} ) = 0$, then a coupling argument implies that changing all the sites with $\w_x \in (1/2, 1/2+\e)$ to have $\w_x = 1/2$ instead only increases the probability of a slowdown.
 Therefore, the averaged probabilities of slowdowns still decrease at least as fast as $e^{-C n^{1/3}}$, and again a union bound and the Borel-Cantelli Lemma imply \eqref{Uslowdowns}.

 \textbf{Case III: Positive and Negative Drifts} - $P( \w_0 < \frac{1}{2} ) > 0$.\\ As mentioned previously, in this case the averaged probabilities for slowdowns decay only polynomially fast and so the above strategy of a union bound and the Borel-Cantelli Lemma no longer works with the averaged measure.
 The uniform ellipticity assumption in Assumption \ref{IIDasm} implies that $t\mapsto E_P[ \rho_0^t ]$ is a convex function of $t$ and is finite for all $t$.
-Therefore, Assumption \ref{IIDasm} implies that $E_P[ \rho_0^s ] = 1$ for some $s>1$, and so we may apply the uniform quenched large deviation estimates from Proposition \ref{UQLDPslow}.
+Also, the assumption in this case that $P(\w_0 < 1/2) > 0$ is equivalent to $P(\rho_0 > 1) > 0$, so that $E_P[\rho_0^t] \ra \infty$ as $t\ra\infty$.
+Therefore, $E_P[ \rho_0^s ] = 1$ for some $s>1$, and we may apply the uniform quenched large deviation estimates from Proposition \ref{UQLDPslow}.
 That is, if

 then $P(\Omega_{v,\d}) = 1$ for any $v\in(0,\vp)$ and $\d>0$.
 Thus, if $\Omega_\d:= \bigcap_{v \in (0,\vp)\cap \Q} \Omega_{v,\d}$, we have that $P(\Omega_\d) = 1$.
 Moreover, a union bound and the Borel-Cantelli Lemma imply that for any $\w\in \Omega_\d$,